-In numerous AD investigations and reviews, Commerce has applied a "differential pricing" analysis for determining whether application of the average-to-average method is appropriate in a particular situation pursuant to 19 CFR 351.414(c)(1) and section 777A(d)(1)(B) of the Act.
-16 Commerce finds that the differential pricing analysis used in investigations may be instructive for purposes of examining whether to apply an alternative comparison method in this administrative review.
-Commerce will continue to develop its approach in this area based on comments received in this and other proceedings, and on Commerce's additional experience with addressing the potential masking of dumping that can occur when Commerce uses the average-to-average method in calculating a respondent's weighted-average dumping margin.
+In numerous AD investigations and reviews, Commerce has applied a "differential pricing" analysis for determining whether application of the average-to-average method is appropriate in a particular situation pursuant to 19 CFR 351.414(c)(1) and section 777A(d)(1)(B) of the Act.22 Commerce finds that the differential pricing analysis is instructive for purposes of examining whether to apply an alternative comparison method in this administrative review.

 The differential pricing analysis used in these preliminary results examines whether there exists a pattern of prices for comparable merchandise that differ significantly among purchasers, regions, or time periods.
 The analysis evaluates all U.S. sales by purchaser, region, and time period to determine whether a pattern of prices that differ significantly exists.
 If such a pattern is found, then the differential pricing analysis evaluates whether such differences can be taken into account when using the average-to-average method to calculate the weighted-average dumping margin.
 The analysis incorporates default group definitions for purchasers, regions, time periods, and comparable merchandise.
-Purchasers are based on the consolidated customer codes reported by the respondent.
+Purchasers are based on the customer codes reported by the respondent.
 Regions are defined using the reported destination code (i.e., zip code) and are grouped into regions based upon standard definitions published by the U.S. Census Bureau.
 Time periods are defined by the quarter within the POR based upon the U.S. date of sale.
 For purposes of analyzing sales transactions by purchaser, region, and time period, comparable merchandise is defined using the product control number and all characteristics of the U.S. sales, other than purchaser, region, and time period, that Commerce uses in making comparisons between EP or CEP and NV for the individual dumping margins.